-To spin it around and make sure your name is cemented on the promotion, read the steps below from how to cope, why you’ve been passed over and how to successfully bag a future promotion:
+To spin it around and make sure your name is cemented on the promotion, read the steps below to learn how to react, how to cope with the decision, and how to move on from a passed promotion.
+We’ll also explain why you might have been passed over and how to successfully bag a future promotion.

-It may be as simple as this; some roles are just not suited for you, and although you may have thought that you were a perfect fit – the reality is that you are not.
-Become familiar with each and every requirement of the job and check to see if you have the skills or can obtain them to move up in your organisation.
+It may be as simple as this.
+Some roles are just not suited for you, and although you may have thought that you were a perfect fit, the reality is that you’re not.
+Become familiar with each and every requirement of the job, and check to see if you have the skills or can obtain them to move up in your organization.

 Not everyone is a born leader, and this may be a vital reason why you were overlooked for this promotion.
 You must focus on understanding what it takes to be a strong leader within your company — look at the traits that your managers possess and learn how to inherit these skills too.

 3. You don’t think or act like a boss